Parking signs and rules

 Council is committed to improving safety on our roads and access to parking for all community members.
 You can avoid parking fines by understanding and following basic parking rules.

 We want drivers to park safely and share parking spaces.
 At present we are not undertaking enforcement of timed green zones, this page will be updated when parking enforcement of timed green zones resumes.

 When the COVID-19 restrictions were put in place and residents were asked to stay home, Maribyrnong City Council took a number of measures to help residents through this challenging period, which included not enforcing timed ‘green zone’ restrictions.
-With the easing of restrictions, there are more cars back on our roads.
-This means we need to manage timed parking in green zones again.

 As on street parking can be limited, we encourage residents to park in their garages and driveways where possible.

 When on street parking can’t be avoided, there are Victorian Road Rules to follow to ensure the safety of all road users.